 Kevin said I could do it...so here I am.

 Looks like we’re stuck with each other.

 ESSWFL Community Outreach Coordinator is Out and About!

-Barbara Coleman, our Community Outreach Coordinator has been getting back out into the community to do in-person presentations (following COVID safety measures, etc.) She recently did a presentation to Patient Care Assistant and Practical Nursing students at Manatee Technical College, East Campus.
+Barbara Coleman, our Executive Director, has gone into the community to do in-person presentations (following COVID safety measures, etc.) She recently did a presentation to Patient Care Assistant and Practical Nursing students at Manatee Technical College, East Campus.
 Thirty-four students attended the presentation and Beth Meyer, MAEd, BSN, RN, oversaw the group and assisted with preparations, etc.